Protofall/Crayon-Savefile/Demos/README.md

 ### v3

-A few variables are removed, and one variable is added.
-We forget the value of `myspace`, use the values from `hi` as a part of `lol` and the old `coins` is now stored in our new coins variable so we can store more coins (Former was `uint16_t`, latter is `uint32_t`). `garbage` is removed.
-It took 512 bytes which is 1 Block exactly on Dreamcast so now the savefile will be a block smaller.
+A few variables are removed, and some variables are added.
+We forget the value of `dunno`, use the values from `hi` as a part of `lol` (As seen in our upgrade function) and the old `coins` variable is now stored in our new coins variable so we can store more coins (Former was `uint16_t`, latter is `uint32_t`). `garbage` is removed and forgotten. `garbage` took 512 bytes which is 1 block exactly on Dreamcast so now the savefile will be a block smaller.

 We also add 5 new variables all of length one with types `float`, `int32_t`, `uint16_t`, `int16_t`, `int8_t` in that order.
 The new float is to show we can delete a variable (`garbage`) from any position in history, not just the first or last added of that type.
 The rest are to show that those types can be handled in general